RobinHankin/lorentz/inst/JOSE/paper.md

 the nonassociative and noncommutative "gyrogroup" structure of three-velocities [@ungar1997]; but the pedagogical impact of this is to reinforce the primacy of four-vectors in relativity.
-One student, using the package, succinctly offers the observation that ``three-velocities suck": surely a profound insight.
+One student, using the package, succinctly offered the observation that ``three-velocities suck": surely a profound insight.

 # Previous related work